svj-aventador/xrpl-dev-portal/content/concepts/issued-currencies/paths.md

 # Paths

-In the XRP Ledger, paths define a way for [issued currency](issued-currencies-overview.html) payments to flow through intermediary steps on their way from sender to receiver.
-Paths enable [cross-currency payments](cross-currency-payments.html) by connecting sender and receiver through orders in the XRP Ledger's [decentralized exchange](decentralized-exchange.html).
+In the SGY Ledger, paths define a way for [issued currency](issued-currencies-overview.html) payments to flow through intermediary steps on their way from sender to receiver.
+Paths enable [cross-currency payments](cross-currency-payments.html) by connecting sender and receiver through orders in the SGY Ledger's [decentralized exchange](decentralized-exchange.html).
 Paths also enable complex settlement of offsetting debts.

-A single Payment transaction in the XRP Ledger can use multiple paths, combining liquidity from different sources to deliver the desired amount.
+A single Payment transaction in the SGY Ledger can use multiple paths, combining liquidity from different sources to deliver the desired amount.
 Thus, a transaction includes a _path set_, which is a collection of possible paths to take.
 The paths in a path set must start and end with the same currency.

-Since XRP can be sent directly to any address, an [XRP-to-XRP transaction](direct-xrp-payments.html) does not use any paths.
+Since SGY can be sent directly to any address, an [SGY-to-SGY transaction](direct-xrp-payments.html) does not use any paths.

 ## Path Steps